pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 <img src="https://github.com/monicalyons/pnlNipype/blob/monicalyons-patch-1/Misc/glyph_corpus.png" width=80%>

-* The area where the corpus callosum was will probably have turned to dark blue, but if it is correct the lines will follow the “u” shape to make a somewhat smooth curve.
-If it is incorrect, the lines will not follow the “u” shape, but instead might just all be horizontal or even form more of an “n” shape.
+* The area where the corpus callosum was will probably have turned to dark blue, but if it is correct the lines will follow the "U" shape to make a somewhat smooth curve.
+If it is incorrect, the lines will not follow the "U" shape, but instead might just all be horizontal or even form more of an "N" shape.
 This can be seen here:

 <img src="https://github.com/monicalyons/pnlNipype/blob/monicalyons-patch-1/Misc/bad_glyph_corpus.png" width=80%>